HDFGroup/hsds/docs/aws_lambda_setup.md

     * `LOG_LEVEL - INFO` (or ERROR or DEBUG if desired)
 7. Leave the default values for Memory (128MB) and Timeout (30 seconds)

-Next, build and deploy the lambda function:
+Next, build and deploy the Lambda function:

 1. In the HSDS source tree, cd to awslambda
 2. Run: `./build.sh`.
-This will create the lambda zip file
+This will create the Lambda zip file
 3. Run: `./deploy.sh`.
 This will upload the zip to AWS
 4. Refresh the management console, you should see the handler specified in the "Function Code" section

-Next, configure HSDS to use lambda:
+Next, configure HSDS to use Lambda:

 1. Setup environment variables as in "Sample .bashrc" below
-2. Stop (`./stopall.sh`) and restart the service: (`./runall.sh`)
+2. Stop (`./stopall.sh`) and restart the service: (`./runall.sh`) for the server to pickup the new environment variables.

 Testing
 -------

-When the server runs requests for hyperslab, point, or query functions that read data from a large number of chunks, the lambda function should be invoked.
+When the server runs requests for hyperslab, point, or query functions that read data from a large number of chunks, the Lambda function should be invoked.
 Grepping for "serverless" in the SN log files will show when Lambda is invoked.

 In the AWS Management console, go to the "Monitoring" tab to view metrics for Lambda invocations.
 Lambda log files can also be accessed from this page.